 Think HS codes are just for customs?
 Think again.
-Your chosen HS code can impact your freight shipping costs, determine your product’s eligibility for trade agreements, and even affect your cash flow due to unexpected duties.
+Your chosen HS code can impact your freight shipping costs, determine your product’s eligibility for preferential duty rates under free trade agreements, and even affect your cash flow due to unexpected duties.
 This guide helps you find, apply, and leverage HS codes for smarter international trade.
 Up ahead, we’ll explore:

-- How HS codes can optimise your global trade strategy
+• How the correct use of HS codes can optimise your global trade strategy

-- Common HS misclassification mistakes (and how to avoid them)
+• Common HS classification mistakes (and how to avoid them)

 What are HS codes?
 How do they work?